Ella-Hoeppner/Pidgin/README.md

   * [`ApplySelf`, `Return`] -> `CallSelfAndReturn`
   * Function inlining
   * Functions ending with `CallSelfAndReturn` that can put their return values back into the corresponding input registers can just `Jump` back to the start of the function
-* write tests that make sure the single-ownership `Rc` optimization is properly avoiding unnecessary clones
-  * not sure exactly how to do this...`SingleArityCompositeFunction`
-* figure out what to do about laziness...
-  * unsure of how to represent this.
-    * Should I go for the same approach as Quoot?
-      * i.e. have a `LazyList` type that consists of:
-        * a vec of current values
-        * a function that accepts the vec of current values and the index to produce the next value
-      * this approach felt pretty messy
-    * Maybe I could have an `Iter` type that mostly just wraps rust's iterator system?
-Though it would probably still need to be composed of both a `vec` of already realized values and an `iter` that can produce the rest of the values
-      * typing here might get tricky, probably would have to use `dyn Iter`, though the other approach would also need something like this
-* support coroutines
-* error handling
-  * I guess all that's really necessary for this is for coroutines to return error values when they crash...
-    * try/catch blocks will be implementable from inside the language as long as this is the case
-* implement remaining instructions, and write tests
 * start on a compiler from ASTs into IR
 * Once GSE is ready, specify a basic grammer, and set up a function that accepts a GSE string, parses it, compiles it to the IR, compiles that to the bytecode, and then runs it.